-This year has seen a peak in bitcoin users, exchanges and value, while the dollar has dropped.
+This year has seen a peak in bitcoin users, exchanges and value, while the dollar declines.
 Meanwhile, gold prices rise once again as does the popularity of bitcoin.
 The U.S. gas prices have been at the lowest prices in years but how long will that last?
 Groceries and utilities have done the opposite.
 With the availability of bitcoin worldwide, it is still a very plausible solution to currency issues, especially in 3rd world countries.
 Is it just a trend or will the bitcoin system actually take hold and continue to grow?

 For current bitcoin values: Coinbase.com/charts